monome-community/collected/tml/README.md

 created by: tehn, refactored by: stretta and tenmen

-* tml035 - standalone
+* tml035 - standalone for Max 6
-* tml4l034 - max for live port
+* tml4l034 - Max For Live port for Max 6
+* tml64_refactor - standalone for Max 7

 ## discussion